daronphang/coding_resources/architectures/software-development/microservices/logging/best-practices.md

 ### Logs should be queryable

 Use a correlation ID that is passed from one service to another if it is being called.

+If using HTTP for API calls, can pass correlation ID in headers as 'X-Request-ID' or 'X-Correlation-ID'.

 ### Provide informative application logs

 Logs should include the following information at bare minimum:

 -   Service name
 -   Username
 -   IP address
 -   Correlation ID
 -   Message received time in UTC
 -   Time taken
 -   Method name
 -   Call stack